 This post was originally published in January 2016.
 I am still following this simple system, still saving up and giving.
 I edited this post for formatting, but didn’t edit it for content.
 So the numbers saved and the numbers given have increased greatly in the intervening period.

 Do you ever just get a hankering for something new?
 Something shiny?
 Something with lots of bells and whistles?
-And then you look at the price tag for that shiny, new thing and you think, “Well, that is definitely not in the budget for this month (or any month for that matter)!”
+Then you look at the price tag for that shiny, new thing and you think, “Well, that is definitely not in the budget for this month.
+Or any month for that matter!”